Ayu-99/Data-Structures/README.md

 # Data-Structures

-Practice questions on Linked List, stacks and queues..
+Practice questions on Linked List, stacks and queues, Generic Trees and Binary Trees..
 - By Ayushi Sharma